A Moebius inversion formula to discard tangled hyperbolic surfaces: Tangles in hyperbolic surfaces

+In other words, a derived tangle is a c-surface $Z \in \mathbf{M}$ with a certain number of connected components (some of them circles and some of them hyperbolic manifolds with geodesic boundary), and such that there is a (possibly finite) sequence of submanifolds $(Z_t)_{t\in I}$ satisfying the following: \begin{itemize} \item for all $t \in I$, $Z_t$ is either a simple closed geodesic of length $\leq \inj$ or an embedded pair of pants or once-holed torus with all boundary components $\leq \tfL$; \item $\bigcup_{t \in I} Z_t$ weakly fills $Z$. \end{itemize}

+{\begin{exa} Here are a few basic examples of derived tangles: \begin{enumerate} \item a family of curves $(c_1, \ldots, c_{q})$ of lengths $\leq \inj$; \item a family of pairs of pants $(P_1, \ldots, P_{q})$ with all boundary components $\leq \tfL$; \item a hyperbolic surface of signature $(0,4)$ with all boundary components of length $\leq \tfL$, and containing a simple closed geodesic of length $\leq \tfL$; \item a hyperbolic surface of signature $(0,4)$ containing two simple geodesics intersecting exactly twice, one of length $\leq \inj$, the other one separating a pair of pants with all boundary lengths $\leq \tfL$. \end{enumerate}

+Given that the surface filled by two pairs of pants (or more) can be very complex, depending on the relative position of the two pairs of pants, it is very hard to describe all derived tangles. \end{exa}}

-The following proposition is obvious~: \begin{prp} If $X$ is a compact oriented hyperbolic surface, then $X$ contains a maximal derived tangle, defined as the surface with geodesic boundary filled by all the tangles contained in $X$.
-We denote it by $\tau(X)$. \end{prp}
+The following proposition is straightforward: \begin{prp} If $X$ is a compact oriented hyperbolic surface, then $X$ contains a maximal derived tangle, defined as the geodesic sub-c-surface weakly filled by all the tangles contained in~$X$.
+We denote it by $\tau_{\kappa, \tfL}(X)$ or just $\tau(X)$. \end{prp}

-\begin{rem} We caution that $\tau(X)$ may not be a \emph{sub-c-surface} of $X$ in the sense of our forthcoming Definition \ref{d:subsurface}, because several of the boundary components of $\tau(X)$ may be freely homotopic in $X$ (and hence they are equal, since we take the geodesic representative).
-This is a harmless remark, linked to the fact that in our Definition \ref{d:fill} of \emph{filled surface} we do not allow essential cylinders in $S\setminus E$. \end{rem}
+{ \begin{exa} We have $\tau(X) = (c_1, \ldots, c_{q})$ if and only if $X$ contains exactly $q$ primitive closed geodesics of length $\leq \inj$, all of which are simple and disjoint.
+Similarly, $\tau(X) = (P_1, \ldots, P_{q})$ as in the example above if and only if $X$ contains exactly $q$ hyperbolic pairs of pants with all boundary components of length $\leq \tfL$, and the closures of these pairs of pants are disjoint (notably they do not share any boundary components).
+Note that in the latter case, $X$ might actually contain additional tangles: some of the boundary components of the pairs of pants could be closed geodesics of length $\leq \inj$ and hence tangles themselves. \end{exa}}